OoTRandomizer/OoT-Randomizer/README.md

 * Plandomizer
   * You can now specify an arbitrary 4-character hexadecimal text ID as a "Gossip Stone" to overwrite text in the game.
   * Adjusted how `starting_items` works in order to remove some redundancy, where it is now placed within the settings dictionary..
 Spoiler output now includes a section `:skipped_locations` instead which is not used by Plandomizer.
-  * Gold Skulltula Token requirements can be increased above 100 (the pool must also have at least that many).
+  * Golden Skull Token requirements can be increased above 100 (the pool must also have at least that many).
 * Triforce Hunt changes
   * The number of Triforce pieces available per world, which was previously tied to the item pool setting, is now a separate setting.
 * Replaced old output option `compress_rom` with four separate options for outputting a patch file, compressed ROM, uncompressed ROM, and a WAD file.